Do you treat anything else, besides the pelvis? Yes, we do!

 The pelvis is a strong stabilizer of your body during all activities.
 Our team of doctors of physical therapy use our training in core strength, pelvic power, hip and spine function and the vestibular and proprioceptive systems to design a treatment program for you.
 This program will challenge the multiple aspects of your balance system to improve your body’s coordination and response to dynamic positional changes and to enhance your stability.

 Breathing enhancement manual therapy & exercises:

 Our breathing rehabilitation may be one of the most popular features we offer.
 We include breathwork in most patient’s care because we consistently find that the diaphragm capacity is deficient.
 If you have experienced a coronavirus illness and now find that your breathing is impaired, we can help you improve your breathing mechanics.
 Do you feel tension in your midback, pain in your neck or difficulty effectively engaging deep breaths?
 We offer specific breath-focused appointments to individuals who want to improve their breathing, posture, back or neck pain, headaches, stress or lung capacity.
 If you are interested in breath-focused rehabilitation, contact us here

 .
 We will work together to improve your ability to:

 - Effectively use your primary breathing muscles and reduce non-optimal breathing techniques or habits

 - Move your ribs to allow for full expansion of your lungs

 - Coordinate your breathing and deep core muscles with the rest of your system during functional movements and activities

-Don’t see your condition or concern on this list and wonder if Dr. O’Keefe can help you?
+Don’t see your condition or concern on this list and wonder if our doctors of physcial therapy can help you?
 We are here to answer your questions.
-Please give us a call at (616) 516-4334 and we can determine if we might be able to help you.
+Please reach out to us at (616) 516-4334 and we can determine if we might be able to help you.
 We know the strengths of our training, experience, techniques and programming and if your condition will not benefit from what we offer, we will let you know this.